 It’s a great looking amp!
 I especially really like the nice blue glow on the planet emblem and the backlight on the logo on the chassis.

-5. Best budget 4/2 channel amp under $75: Planet Audio AC1200.4 – Another winner like it’s bigger brother!
+2. Best budget 4 channel amp under $75: Planet Audio AC1200.4

-The AC1200.4 is nearly identical to its bigger brother the AC1600.4 except for size, power rating, and cost.
-It’s a 113W RMS x 4 @ 4 ohms amp.
-It’s not very large at 10″W x 11″L x 2-5/16″H in size so it should work well for your installation.
+The AC1200.4 is nearly identical to its bigger brother the AC1600.4 except for size, power ratings, and cost.
+It’s a 113W RMS x 4 @ 4 ohm amp.
+It’s not very large at 10 x 11 x 2-5/16″ in size so it it’s a great choice for limited installation space.